Working with Views

 Updating a View Definition

-Use CREATE OR REPLACE VIEW when requirements change, such as adding instructor details.
+Use CREATE OR REPLACE VIEW when requirements change, such as adding seller details to product reporting.

-LEFT JOIN instructor AS i ON i.instructor_id = c.instructor_id;
+LEFT JOIN seller AS s ON s.seller_id = p.seller_id

 Drop a view when you no longer need it: